radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This requirement can likely be reached by simply processing the packet through the existing session, as with any other packet received via that 4-tuple.
 Non-compliant, or unexpected packets will be ignored by the DTLS layer.

-[^closed_for_any_reason]: TODO: Suggestion from Alan: "if closed for any reason", but not sure if this is what we mean.

 ### Client Session Management

 RADIUS/DTLS clients SHOULD use PMTU discovery {{!RFC6520}} to determine the PMTU between the client and server, prior to sending any RADIUS traffic.

-DTLS sessions MUST be deleted when a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Response Authenticator.[^normalizespec]{:jf}

-There are other cases, when the specifications require that a packet received via a DTLS session be "silently discarded".
-In those cases, implementations MAY delete the underlying DTLS session.

-[^normalizespec]: Maybe modify this text to be more similar to the TLS specific text here.

 RADIUS/DTLS clients SHOULD NOT send both RADIUS/UDP and RADIUS/DTLS packets to different servers from the same source socket.
 This practice causes increased complexity in the client application and increases the potential for security breaches due to implementation issues.

-RADIUS/DTLS clients SHOULD implement session resumption, preferably stateless session resumption as given in {{RFC5077}}.
-This practice lowers the time and effort required to start a DTLS session with a server and increases network responsiveness.

 # Security Considerations
 {: #security_considerations}